JirzyKerklaan/tep-cms/README.md

 ## Installation instructions

 1. run `npm install`
+2. Copy the `config.example.ts` over to `config.ts`.
+Change the values of the fields to your preference.
 2. Run `npm run dev` to run vite and watch for changes.
 3. Run `npm run prod` to compile the resources for production.